IsaacFigNewton/SMIED/tests/TESTS.md

 - **Consistent patterns**: Follow established patterns throughout
 - **Regular refactoring**: Keep test code clean and organized
 - **Version control**: Track changes to test data and mock implementations

-This testing framework provides a robust, extensible foundation for comprehensive testing of the SMIED semantic processing system, ensuring reliability and maintainability as the system evolves.